sathyagimenes/libft/README.md

-# Libft
+# 📚 Libft
-42's Libft project | My own C static library with recoded standard functions from 'libc' + extra functions
+My own C static library with recoded standard functions from 'libc' + extra functions

 <br/>
+<h2>📌 About
-Libft is a project from <a href="https://42.fr/en/homepage/" target="_blank">École 42</a> that requieres us to re-create some standard C library functions and extra functions that may be used in future projects.
+<h3>This repo contains my solution to <a href="https://42.fr/en/homepage/" target="_blank">École 42</a>'s Libft project.
+The aim of this project is to create our own library by recoding functions from C standard library and some extra functions that might be used in future projects.

 > Applied Knowledge: Data structure | Algorithm development | Pointers | Memory alocation